 by Matt Gibson and Erin Marissa Russell

-If you are standing in the gardening center, trying to figure out which additive your soil needs the most, wondering what the difference is between perlite and vermiculite, then this article is for you.
-The two additives are similar, but they are distinctly different in a few important ways.
-Read on to learn more about these two all-natural soil amendments that gardeners use to change the water retention and nutrient retention levels in their garden soil.
+If you are standing in the garden center, trying to figure out which additive your soil needs the most, wondering what the difference is between perlite and vermiculite, then this article is for you.
+The two soil additives are popular options and are similar, but they are distinctly different in a few important ways.
+Read on to learn more about the key difference between these two all-natural soil amendments that gardeners use to change the water retention and nutrient retention levels in their garden soil.

 What Is Perlite?

 Perlite is made from volcanic rock, which is heated and crushed until it explodes in order to transform the rock into small white pieces.
 It has medium water retention ratings and low nutrient retention ratings.
 It is added to soil mixes in order to improve the drainage capability of both soil-based and soilless potting mixes.

 Perlite helps insulate plant’s roots from extreme temperature fluxuations.
 It’s also used as a protective coating on pelleted seeds.
 Perlite is lightweight, odorless, clean, and easy to handle.
 It has pH levels of 6.6 to 7.5.
 It is a good choice to add to your soil for plants which need their soil to dry out between waterings, such as cacti or succulents.